QEF/q-e/PW/pw.md

-title: Quantum Espresso
+title: Quantum Espresso PWSCF
-src_dir: ./
+src_dir: ./src/
 output_dir: ./doc
 project_website: http://www.quantum-espresso.org/
 summary: Quantum Espresso is an integrated suite of Open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale.
 It is based on density-functional theory, plane waves, and pseudopotentials.